 Other reasons for an elephant ear with brown edges might be due to improper cultivation.

 Cultural Concerns for Elephant Ear with Brown Edges

 The second most probable cause for elephant ear leaves turning brown stems from the care of the plant.
 They need to have plenty of water and any plant that is allowed to dry out will show displeasure with dry, crinkling leaf edges.

 Leaf browning on elephant ears also occurs when the plant is starving and hasn’t been fed.
 Give it high nitrogen plant food in spring and again mid-season to promote healthy big foliage.

 They are also susceptible to cold temperatures.
 Exposure to conditions in USDA plant hardiness zones below 8 will experience cold snaps if left in the ground.
 To prevent this, container garden the Colocasia and move it indoors when cool temperatures threaten.
 If the leaves continue to die, clip them off and remove the tubers for storage where temperatures are warm and dry.
 Wrap them in sphagnum moss and repot in early spring.

 Other concerns for elephant ear leaves turning brown might be pest infestations.
 Insects that nibble the edges or suck sap from the leaves may cause this damage.
 Look for pests such as aphids, mealybugs and mites.
 Wash them off the leaves and apply a horticultural soap to prevent their return.

 Fungal issues also plague in-ground plants when irrigation water splashes on the leaves.
 Water from the base of the plant to prevent this occurrence.
-If you notice edges of elephant ear turning brown and all other issues have been addressed, try potting it up in a good clean potting soil mixed with one-third peat moss and moving it to a location where you can baby it for a while.
+If you notice edges of elephant ear turning brown and all other issues have been addressed, try potting it in a good, clean potting soil mixed with one-third peat moss and moving it to a location where you can baby it for a while.
 It may have been a soil condition underlying the plant’s foliage problems.